 Content-connected project behave differently: You can't import documents in a content-connected project.
 Instead, memoQ server will take the documents automatically from a content source.
 In most cases, the content source is a folder on the server itself or on a remote server.
 New documents in the content source get imported automatically.
 Usually, memoQ server also runs an automatic analysis and pre-translation on the new documents.
 The project manager receives an alert (and, in most cases, an e-mail) that there is a new documents that needs attention. memoQ server will try to assign the document to a translator, but that isn't always successful.
 In those cases, you'll need to assign the document to a translator manually.

 - Assign documents to users:

-To learn more: See the documentation for the Assign selected documents to users window.
+To learn more: See the Help page about Assign documents to users.

 After you make changes to the project, click the tick mark button at the top left.
-This will save the changes to the memoQ TMS.
+This will save the changes to the memoQ server.

 - Launch the project:

 You don't need to launch the project to make it available to translators and reviewers.
 When you assign a document, it immediately becomes available to the assigned users.